nitesh-varma/spree_simple_slider/README.md

   If your server was running, restart it so that it can find the assets properly.

 ## Add slider to view
-Insert it to your spree view
+Insert it to your spree view, image tag will be inside link in slider
 ```shell
 <%= itsites_simple_slider %>
 ```